White House accused of cover-up over Trump-Ukraine call | Malay Mail

 ‘Nothing improper’

-The non-verbatim record of the call did not show Trump explicitly tying aid to Zelensky probing Biden, and the White House said the complaint showed Trump did “nothing improper”.
+The non-verbatim record of the call did not show Trump explicitly tying aid to Zelensky’s probing Biden, and the White House said the complaint showed Trump did “nothing improper.”

-“The White House will continue to push back on the hysteria and false narratives being peddled by Democrats,” Trump’s press secretary Stephanie Grisham said.

-But Maguire voiced support for the anonymous official following the law, saying “I think the whistleblower did the right thing.”
+But Maguire also said he thought the whistleblower “did the right thing.”

-While several Republicans including House Minority Leader Kevin McCarthy defended Trump and condemned the whistleblower complaint, some said they are deeply troubled by the burgeoning scandal.
+While several Republicans including House Minority Leader Kevin McCarthy defended Trump and condemned the whistleblower complaint, some said they were deeply troubled.

 Maguire insisted he does not know the whistleblower’s identity.

-That prompted a terse statement from his lawyer, who did not confirm his client’s employer and warned that any decision to report his identifying information would be “reckless, as it can place the individual in harm’s way.” — AFP
+That prompted his lawyer to warn that any decision to report identifying information would be “reckless, as it can place the individual in harm’s way.”

+The Times defended its decision to publish limited details about the whistleblower’s identity, citing the need to establish his credibility. — AFP